siddharth201/MyNotes/AI_ML/Mathematics/LinearAlgebra/StraightLine/Basics/Chapter-4_Distance_bw_two_Points.md

 This formula is exactly the distance formula we use, and it's directly derived from the Pythagorean theorem by seeing the distance between two points as the hypotenuse of a carefully constructed right-angled triangle!

 ## Q. Does hypotenuse exist in only right angle triangle?

+Yes, that's correct.
+The **hypotenuse** is a term that exists **only** in **right-angled triangles**.

+It specifically refers to the side that is opposite the right angle (the 90-degree angle) and is always the longest side of that triangle.
+In any other type of triangle (like acute or obtuse triangles, which do not have a 90-degree angle), there is no hypotenuse.